 Corned Beef Fritters

 I’m always looking for something fun to do with my leftover Corned Beef.
-I know it’s always good the next day just as is, but we so seldom have Corned Beef I really like to do something special.
+I know it’s always good the next day just as is, but we so seldom have Corned Beef I really like to take it next level.
 These Corned Beef Fritters are it!

 Corned Beef Fritters